What personal information do we collect from the people that visit our company website, www.rievent.com?

 How do we use your information?

 We use the information you provide on the contact form to follow up on your request.
+For email opt-ins, you will receive periodic updates as it pertains to Rievent products, newsletters, and other relevant industry news.

 Yes.
 The only cookies we use are those used by Google Analytics, which collects anonymous user data so that we can understand how people use our website and optimize it for the best possible user experience.